silviafabris/Twitter_dictionary_based_classification/README.md

 # Twitter_dictionary_based_classification
 Here is the function we talk about in "Semiautomatic dictionary-based classification of tweets about environment"

-To create the dictionary can choose betweet 2 ways:
+To create the dictionary you can choose betweet 2 ways:
 - manual (1)
 - automatic (2)